-The Partnerships Victoria policy, introduced in 2000, provides the framework for a whole of government approach to the provision of public infrastructure and related ancillary services through public private partnerships.
+The Partnerships Victoria policy provides a framework for developing contractual relationships between the State and private sector for the delivery of public infrastructure and related services through public private partnerships (PPPs).

-Since 2007, all new Partnerships Victoria projects have been required to publish a project summary to provide information about the contractual nature of each PPP project.
-The available documents are listed below:
+Since 2007 all new Partnerships Victoria projects have been required to publish a project summary to provide information about the contractual nature of the project.

-The Partnerships Victoria Framework requires compliance with both the National Public Private Partnerships Policy and Guidelines and the Partnerships Victoria requirements and annexures.
+The Partnerships Victoria framework requires compliance with the National Public Private Partnerships (PPP) Policy and Guidelines and the Partnerships Victoria Requirements and associated guidance and templates.

-View a list of training courses available for practitioners on public private partnerships and related topics.
+View a list of training courses available for practitioners on PPPs and related topics.

 This section contains relevant reference materials and links.
 The resources are aimed at departments and agencies undertaking projects, but may also be of interest to others in the public private partnership industry and general community.

-The Partnerships Victoria policy and guidelines, introduced in 2000, were replaced by updated National PPP Policy and Guidelines in December 2008.
-The previous Partnerships Victoria guidance material has been archived and is provided for reference.
+The previous Partnerships Victoria guidance material has been archived and is accessible for reference.